As of Aug. 2023

 - If you have a fever or related symptoms on day six, continue to stay home until your symptoms resolve.

 - Inform those who you have had close contact with so that they can monitor their symptoms.
-Close contact is defined as being with six feet or others for a total of 15 minutes or more over a 24-hour period.
+Close contact is defined as being within six feet of others for a total of 15 minutes or more over a 24-hour period.
 You should notify those who you had close contact with up to two days before symptoms started or testing positive.

 If you were exposed to someone with COVID-19, you do not need to quarantine, as of CDC guidelines issued in Aug.
 2022.
 You should do the following: